dart-lang/site-www/src/tools/pub/cmd/pub-add.md

 ```

 The `descriptor` syntax cannot be used in conjunction with any of the optional arguments it replaces.
-Their new corresponding yaml sources are listed below.
+Their new corresponding YAML sources are listed below.

 ### `dev`